Divyaredd/Project_3/README.md

 An analysis of number of RSVPs from various cities in "US" region is performed on the RSVPs Stream.

 ## License
-  This project uses MIT License
+  This project uses GNU License

 ## References
 * https://mvnrepository.com/artifact/org.apache.spark/spark-streaming-kafka-0-8_2.11/2.0.1)